rhys-vdw/atlas/README.md

 EagerLoader.into(...records) -> Promise<Object|Object[]>
 ```

 Attach related records to records that already exist.
-Essentially `with()`
+Much like `with()`, but to
-for use when records already exist.
+be used when records already exist.

 `load()` returns an instance of `EagerLoader`. `EagerLoader` exposes a
 single method, `into()`. eg: